 Concurrent positions of other internal directors and internal corporate auditors are limited to officer positions within the Company Group.
 The Company considers it desirable for its directors and corporate auditors to concentrate their attention and devote their efforts towards the Company.
 There may be cases, however, where their concurrent service as directors or corporate auditors at other listed companies expands their knowledge and consequently has positive influences on their managerial judgments at the Company.
 The Company does not disallow their concurrent service unless they are overburdened with concurrent positions.

-Although Ryuji Hori, Outside Director, concurrently serves as representative director and president of TMI Ventures Co., Ltd., outside director of Riskmonster.com and outside corporate auditor of Lotte Co., Ltd., Tatsuya Tejima, concurrently serves as outside director of Furukawa Co., Ltd., Kamezo Nakai, Outside Director, concurrently serves as representative director of Kinmiraisekkei Co., Ltd., Junko Sasaki, Outside Director, concurrently serves as outside director, member of the Audit and Supervisory Committee of Yaskawa Electric Corporation, outside director of Sumitomo Mitsui Trust Bank, Limited and outside director of Gemini Strategy Group Inc. and Hideyuki Takahashi, Outside Corporate Auditor, concurrently serves as outside director of Sunshine City Corporation and outside corporate auditor of WOWOW Inc., there are no special transaction relations between the above companies and the Company.
+Although Ryuji Hori, Outside Director, concurrently serves as representative director and president of TMI Ventures Co., Ltd., outside director of Riskmonster.com and outside corporate auditor of Lotte Co., Ltd., Tatsuya Tejima, concurrently serves as outside director of Furukawa Co., Ltd., Kamezo Nakai, Outside Director, concurrently serves as representative director of Kinmiraisekkei Co., Ltd., , Hideyuki Takahashi, Outside Corporate Auditor, concurrently serves as outside director of Sunshine City Corporation and outside corporate auditor of WOWOW Inc., and Reiko Furukawa, Outside Director, schedules to serve as outside auditor of NHK SPRING CO., LTD. on June 28, 2022. there are no special transaction relations between the above companies and the Company.